JayeshKakkad-Rotoclear/Rotoclear-C-Pro-Docs/docs/security/authentication.md

 ## Overview

-The RotoClear camera system implements a multi-layered authentication system to secure access to device functionality, video streams, and configuration.
+The C Pro camera system implements a multi-layered authentication system to secure access to device functionality, video streams, and configuration.
 Authentication is required for web interface, API endpoints, ONVIF services, and RTSP streams.

 ## Authentication Architecture